 I also have the Southwest cards (both personal and business) and earned the companion pass in February this year.
 That means that Milana flies for free as my companion on every flight for the rest of this year and all of next!
 This is one of the best perks of travel, I highly recommend earning the companion pass if you plan to fly SW at all in the future!
-If you apply for a personal card through Chase, you only get the 40k sign up bonus.
-If you use this link, you will get 50k, putting you closer to the companion pass!
+If you use this link, you will get 40k, putting you closer to the companion pass!
 Click here for an application: Southwest Application

-The Amex Hilton Surpass is even better and with a referral, you get 100k sign up bonus, which is one of the highest they offer and you will also get automatic gold status which comes with a ton of benefits.
+Hilton’s new Ascend card offers a 100k sign up bonus, which is one of the highest they offer and you will also get automatic gold status which comes with a ton of benefits.
 You can only get the 100k with a referral from an existing customer.
-You can apply for both cards and have enough Hilton points for several trips.
-To apply for the Surpass, go here: Hilton Honors Surpass Card
+To apply for the Ascend, go here: Hilton Honors Ascend Card

 Cash Back Sites

 I use Ebates constantly.
 I’ve gotten a ton of cash back just for shopping and lots of travel sites (Priceline is one) are on there too!
 All you need to do is sign up, search for the store you want to shop in and that’s it.
 Easy way to get even deeper discounts on travel!